flutter/website/src/release/breaking-changes/material-3-default.md

 specifying `useMaterial3: false` in your `MaterialApp` theme.

 {{site.alert.note}}
-  Support for this property and Material 2 will eventually be deprecated and removed.
+  Support for Material 2 and configuring the `useMaterial3` property will eventually be deprecated and removed.
 {{site.alert.end}}

 Also, some of the widgets couldn't merely be updated,